ABDELMAGID-9/FIT11/README.md

 📖 Usage Examples

+From the landing page press the login or sign in button to access all the website features including:
 * Creating a Workout:** Navigate to the "AI Workout Builder" from the sidebar, select your goal (e.g., Hypertrophy), input your available equipment, and generate a plan.
 * Generating a Nutrition Plan:** Go to the "AI Nutrition Tracker", enter your dietary preferences and goals, and the AI will generate a customized macro breakdown for you.
 * Exploring the Audio Library:** Navigate to the "Audio Library" to listen to fitness podcasts or watch instructional videos directly within the app.